-Flash loans require zero collateral to use and Aave charges a 0.30% fee on these.
+Flash loans require zero collateral to use, and Aave charges a 0.30% fee on these.
 Instead of guaranteeing repayment with collateral, Flash Loans simply rely on the timing of the loan’s repayment.
 As long as the loan is used and paid back in full within the same block it was issued, it is approved.
-However, if the loan is not paid back within the same block, the entire transaction fails.
+However, the entire transaction fails if the loan is not paid back within the same block.

 The AAVE token was migrated from the token formerly known as LEND.
 These ERC20 tokens are used to allow users to participate in the Aave protocol governance and can also be staked within the protocol’s Safety Module.
 In the event of a shortfall in the DeFi protocol, staked tokens would be used as collateral as a last resort.